We offer flat rate packages, hourly rates for more advanced projects, and on-demand retainer pricing.

 For the designers and interested clients out there, below are some recent 2Design Web blog posts and a few articles on trends in the web design industry.

-The post Web Development Reading List #123: Meaningful Git Commits and HTTP Status Codes appeared first on Smashing Magazine.
+The post Web Development Reading List #146: Peermaps, Passive Event Listener Note, And A Shift Of Focus appeared first on Smashing Magazine.

 2Design Web is located in Calgary Alberta Canada.